Fireboltz/aasaan/README.md

 Aasaan contains some of the features which will be helped to scan document and upload.

 **Scanning UI** \
-User guidance to the best position for capturing the document with manual + automatic photo capture of document
+User guidance to the best position for capturing the document with manual + automatic photo capture of document.

 **Pre-Processing of images** \
-By scanning the document it will automatically process the image and give you readable documents with multiple filters
+By scanning the document it will automatically process the image and give you readable documents with multiple filters.

 **Perspective Correction** \
-4 Point getPerspective Transform, it will automatically detect crop the image
+4 Point getPerspective Transform, it will automatically detect crop the image.

 **Text Recognition (OCR)** \
-Text Recognition is done using Mobile vision API. so, when user want to scan the Aadhar card he can automatically get the code
+Text Recognition is done using Mobile vision API. so, when user want to scan the Aadhar card he can automatically get the code.

 **Online Cloud** \
-We used firebase database for online cloud, if the user lost the documents also he can retrieve all of them with no time
+We used firebase database for online cloud, if the user lost the documents also he can retrieve all of them with no time.

 **File compression** \
-With the help of openCV 3.0 we added the compressor, user can compress the document with the given input
+With the help of openCV 3.0 we added the compressor, user can compress the document with the given input.

 **Multiple Formats** \
-The scanned image can be converted into multiple forms JPG, PDF, TiFF etc
+The scanned image can be converted into multiple forms JPG, PDF, TiFF etc.

 ## How is privacy ensured?
 All files being stored in Firebase cloud, no one except with user authentication would be able to read them.